berend/pydata-manifold-learning-competition/README.md

 ## Getting started

-To get started, make sure that you have the right dependencies installed.
+To get started, make sure that you have `python 3.6` and the right dependencies installed.

 ```bash
 > pip install -r requirements.txt